coding-heresy/jormungandr/README.md

     existing implmementation that represents fully parsed/deserialized
     objects
 * Creation and update of objects using the _standard interface_
+* Finish parsing and generation for SBE specification (some partial work has been done here)
+* Develop a plugin architecture for **jmgc** to simplify adding support for new _standard interface_ wrappers and other IDLs?
 * Support for more encodings such as protobuf and JSON

 ## High performance event processing